vcon-dev/signalwire_adapter/README.md

 1. Create a vCon object
 2. Download the audio content
 3. Add the audio content to the vCon
-4. Send the vCon to the configured webhook
+4. Send the vCon to the configured webhook (or save to file in debug mode)

 ## Logging